 Admission data indicates that UC Riverside regularly accepts students with ACT's of 23 and above.
 Successful applicants typically send ACT scores in the top 32 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 29 and above have very competitive chances.
 The school ranks #24 in California for highest average ACT composite score.
 51 percent of applicants submit ACT scores to University of California Riverside.

 |ACT Score||Competitiveness||Admission Chances|

 |26 to 29||Avg +||57%-69%|

 |Less than 20||Low||<31%|

 You will need very good grades in high school to get into University of California Riverside.
 The average high school GPA of the admitted freshman class at University of California Riverside was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #26 in California for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as UC Riverside accepts 57% of students who apply.